 § Is Red Robin Impossible Burger Vegan?

 Red Robin’s Impossible Burger is not vegan; it is vegetarian.
-However, it can be made vegan by removing cheese, dill pickle slices, and mayo and substituting the bun with vegan bun, bread, or lettuce wrap.
+However, it can be made vegan by removing cheese, pickle nickel slices, and mayo and substituting the bun with vegan bun, bread, or lettuce wrap.

 § Is the Veggie Patty at Red Robin Vegan?